News America Marketing: Philanthropy

 News America Marketing has published two Children's Miracle Network Hospitals-themed issues of their SmartSource coupon insert every year for more than 20 years, generating funds and media value for the organization.
 SmartSource Magazine has also featured an annual issue of an Easter Seals-themed insert.
 Over the course of 15 years, the Easter Seals-themed SmartSource Magazine has helped generate more than $3.3 million for Easter Seals.
 News America Marketing has also supported Volunteers of America's "Toys for the Holidays" program.

 Since 2009, News America Marketing has sponsored an all-expense-paid trip to the Super Bowl each year for two Marines and a guest.

 Each November since 2011, News America Marketing has published a special edition of SmartSource Magazine featuring Wounded Warrior Project's "Believe in Heroes" campaign.
 In addition, the organization has held fundraisers in its individual offices for the Wounded Warrior Project as well as Operation Gratitude.

 Operations

-In the fiscal year ending June 2005, the company had 28% operating margins, the highest of all News Corporation businesses.
+In the fiscal year ending June 2005, the company had 28% operating margins.
 Its annual revenues were $1.1 billion, an increase of 9% from the prior year.
 As of 2007, News America produced the majority of revenues for News Corporation's magazines and inserts division, and it controlled an estimated 50% to 60% of the insert market and as much as 90% of the in-store business.